-Multi-Cloud Management Platforms, Challenges and Best Practices
+Multi-Cloud Management: Tools, Challenges and Best Practices

-With proper multi-cloud management, organizations can deal with multi-cloud challenges.
 According to Judith Hurwitz, CEO of Hurwitz & Associates:

-The real value of multi-cloud management is the opportunity to mix and match — to get the most cost-effective services, the most innovative services — and to tailor those services to the problem at hand and to changing business demands.
+“The real value of multi-cloud management is the opportunity to mix and match — to get the most cost-effective services, the most innovative services — and to tailor those services to the problem at hand and to changing business demands.”

 What is Multi-cloud Management?